bindupes/NullClass-internship-tasks/README.md

 - **Issue:** Correlation heatmap wasn’t working due to incompatible data types
   - **Solution:** Converted necessary columns and restructured the dataset properly

+##**Feedback:**

+During the internship, there were a few instances where I encountered difficulties, especially with data conversions and time-based filtering, but I was able to work through these challenges.
+While some tasks were hard, they pushed me to think critically and develop problem-solving skills.
+The level of the questions and tasks was appropriate, which allowed me to learn and grow as a data analyst.

+**Evidence:**

+I successfully resolved issues with non-numeric values in the dataset by using data conversion methods and filtering techniques.
+The final project, including cleaned data and visualizations, was pushed to GitHub, showcasing my ability to handle the challenges independently.
+All tasks were completed according to the requirements, and the solution was well-documented in the Jupyter notebook.

 ## Outcomes and Impact